SDEs with no strong solution arising from a problem of stochastic control: Introduction

 \subsection{Application to a control problem}

 In the paper \cite{cox_optimal_2021}, we study the following control problem.
 We seek the value

 where the infimum is taken over a set of martingales with fixed quadratic variation, stopped on exiting a ball in $\RR^d$, and the value function $f$ is radially symmetric.
-The main result of \cite{cox_optimal_2021} is that the value function can be written down explicitly, and the optimal control is to switch between two regimes.
+The main result of \cite{cox_optimal_2021} is that there is a closed form expression for the value function, and that an optimal control is to switch between two regimes.
 The first of these regimes is a one-dimensional Brownian motion on a radial line, while the second is a weak solution of the SDE \eqref{eq:SDE-intro-1}.
-In \cite{cox_optimal_2021} we dub the behaviour of solutions of \eqref{eq:SDE-intro-1} \emph{tangential motion}, since such a process moves on a tangent to its current position.
+In \cite{cox_optimal_2021} we call the behaviour of solutions of \eqref{eq:SDE-intro-1} \emph{tangential motion}, since such a process moves on a tangent to its current position.
 The remarkable property of this process is that it is a two-dimensional martingale whose radius is deterministically increasing.
-In particular, for a cost function that is radially decreasing, we showed that tangential motion is optimal.
-In general, we identified optimal controls only in a weak sense, but we showed that weak and strong formulations of the control problem coincide, similarly to the results of \cite{el_karoui_capacities_2013-1}.
-However, when weak solutions of \eqref{eq:SDE-intro-1} are optimal, the question of equality between weak and strong value functions was left open under a particular growth condition on the cost function.
+In particular, for a cost function that is radially decreasing, we show that tangential motion is optimal.
+In general, we identify optimal controls only in a weak sense, but we show that weak and strong formulations of the control problem coincide, similarly to the results of \cite{el_karoui_capacities_2013-1}.
+However, when weak solutions of \eqref{eq:SDE-intro-1} are optimal, under a particular growth condition on the cost function, the question of equality between weak and strong value functions is left open in \cite{cox_optimal_2021}.
 In \Cref{sec:control} of the present paper we settle this question, showing that the value functions are in fact equal.
-Since a weak solution of the SDE \eqref{eq:SDE-intro-1} generates a Brownian filtration, we can argue by isomorphism that there is a strong control that attains the same value as the optimal weak control.
+Since the weak solution of the SDE \eqref{eq:SDE-intro-1} generates a Brownian filtration, we can argue by isomorphism that there is a strong control that attains the same value as the optimal weak control.